 Does pet insurance cover emergency surgery?

-Pet insurance covers emergency surgery once waiting periods are met.
-If you enroll before an emergency occurs, your pet's covered for surgery costs up to your annual limit.
-However, any emergency that happens during the waiting period or relates to pre-existing conditions won't be covered unless you have specific pre-existing condition coverage.
+Pet insurance covers emergency surgery after waiting periods end.
+Enroll before an emergency occurs and your pet's covered for surgery costs up to your annual limit.
+Emergencies during the waiting period or related to pre-existing conditions aren't covered unless you have pre-existing condition coverage.

 Does pet insurance cover multiple surgeries in one year?